 We should also find a few of the scarcer or harder to see species of wider distribution, which include the secretive Chestnut-necklaced Partridge, Crested Fireback, Jambu Fruit Dove, Banded Bay and Drongo Cuckoos, Blue-banded and Banded Kingfishers, Olive-backed Woodpecker, Malaysian Honeyguide, the strange Dusky Broadbill, Black-and-white and Finsch’s Bulbuls, Chestnut-backed Scimitar-Babbler, Chestnut-naped Forktail, Rufous-chested Flycatcher, Thick-billed Spiderhunter, and Thick-billed and Yellow-vented Flowerpeckers.

 Sungai Wain is rich in mammals by the standards of Indonesia, especially apes and monkeys.
 Bornean Orang-utan, Bornean Gibbon, Silvered Leaf Monkey (or Silvery Lutung), White-fronted Langur (or White-fronted Surili)and Southern Pig-tailed and Crab-eating (or Long-tailed) Macaques all occur at Sungai Wain.
 Even Sun Bears live here, although we are unlikely to see one.

-Sarawak & Kalimantan: Day 14 After some final birding at Sungai Wain we will return to Balikpapan airport, where our Borneo birding tour ends in the late morning.
+Sarawak & Kalimantan: Day 14 After some final birding at Sungai Wain we will return to our hotel to wash and change.
+Afterwards, we will transfer to Balikpapan airport, where our Borneo birding tour ends around midday.